ligato/docs/docs/plugins/linux-plugins.md

 A sequence of tables and their respective chains define the rulechains that in turn, make up an iptables firewall policy.

-The Linux iptables proto defines the configurable options to define and manage an iptables rulechains.
+The Linux iptables proto defines the configurable options to define and manage iptables rulechains.

-**References**
+**References:**

 - [Linux iptables proto][linux-iptables-proto]
 - [Linux iptables model][linux-iptables-model]